PrincessPi3/esp-idf-tools/README.md

 ```
 Modes:
 	default:
-		reinstalls non-interactively with no delays, logouts, or reboots
+		reinstalls non-interactively with no delays, logouts, or reboots. run without any argument
 			bash reinstall-esp-idf.sh

 	test: